alexanderkoller/pergamon/src/bibtypst-styles.typ

     /// -> bool
     link-titles: true,

+    /// Array of reference identifiers that should be printed at the end of
+    /// the bibliography entry.
+The array contains a list of strings; possible
+    /// values are `"doi"`, `"url"`, and `"eprint"`.
+For each bib entry, these
+    /// values are considered in the order in which they appear in the array,
+    /// and the first value that is defined as a key in the bib entry is printed.
+    ///
+    /// `print-identifiers` acts as a flexible version of the `print-url`,
+    /// `print-doi`, and `print-eprint` parameters.
+For the first `X` in the array
+    /// that is defined in the bib entry, it effectively sets `print-X` to `true`.
+    /// The values of the other `print-X` parameters are left unchanged;
+    /// thus, you could e.g. still force the rendering of `eprint` by
+    /// setting `print-eprint` to `true`, even if `print-identifiers`
+    /// matches on the DOI instead.
+    ///
+    /// -> array
+    print-identifiers: (),

     /// If `true`, prints the reference's URL at the end of the bibliography entry.
     /// -> bool
     print-url: false,